-After completing intermediate proficiency in both Spanish and French, you will continue the program by comparing different Romance Languages using junior-level linguistics, supplemented by a survey of courses in the areas of French, Italian, Latin, Portuguese, and Spanish.
-By your senior year, you will apply your knowledge by writing an extensive research paper addressing the language, literature, culture, history, and/or civilization of at least two Romance languages and the societies they represent.
+After completing intermediate proficiency in both Spanish and French, you compare different Romance Languages using junior-level linguistics, supplemented by a survey of courses in the areas of French, Italian, Latin, Portuguese, and Spanish.
+By your senior year, you’re applying your knowledge by writing a research paper addressing the language, literature, culture, history, and/or civilization of at least two Romance languages and the societies they represent.

 Polish Your Skills Beyond the Classroom

-Participate in one or more of our many Study-Abroad and Internship Abroad Programs, which include semester and/or summer stays in Argentina, Brazil, Quebec, Chile, Costa Rica, Dominican Republic, Ecuador, France, Italy, La Réunion, Mexico, Nicaragua, Peru, Portugal, Spain, Switzerland (Lausanne), and Uruguay.
+Participate in one or more of our many study-abroad and internship abroad programs, which include semester- or summer-long stays in Argentina, Brazil, Quebec, Chile, Costa Rica, Dominican Republic, Ecuador, France, Italy, La Réunion, Mexico, Nicaragua, Peru, Portugal, Spain, Switzerland (Lausanne), and Uruguay.

-Or immerse yourself right here at home by living in the Romance Language Wing of Missouri Hall — a semi-immersion residential living option where you can speak your target language(s) as much as possible.
+Or immerse yourself right here on campus by living in the Romance Language House of Missouri Hall — a semi-immersion residential living option where you can speak your target language(s) as much as possible.
 You’ll be paired up with a like-minded roommate at approximately the same skill level for daily practice.

-Romance Language Majors can join extracurricular groups such as Spanish Club, the Romance Language House, French Club, Italian Club, Eta Sigma Phi/Classics Club, French Student Theatre, and more.
+You can also join extracurricular groups such as Club Ñ, French Club, Italian Club, Eta Sigma Phi/Classics Club, French Student Theatre, and more.
 You can also participate in visiting speaker events, colloquia, film series, and student-led theatre and dance presentations each year in various Romance languages.

 Graduate Into Success

-Our graduates now use their language skills in places such as:
+Our graduates are using their language skills in places such as:

-The major also prepares you for advanced study in fields such as:
+The major prepares you for advanced study in fields such as: